 If it’s not a hot day, you’ll have to find a way to wash them in hot or boiling water.
 If you can get this from your site, then great!
 But if not, then you won’t be able to fully rid your clothes of ticks while camping.

-You’ll have to revisit the idea above of having a “Tick Bag”.
-Isolate the clothes, keep the bag sealed tightly, and it’s best if you open it outside of your tent when you’re adding more clothes into it.
+You’ll have to revisit the idea above of having a “Tick Bag.”
+Isolate the clothes, keep the bag sealed tightly, and it’s best if you open it outside of your tent when you’re adding more clothes to it.

 Leaving your clothes hanging outside under a scorching sun for about 15 minutes will do the trick if possible, and putting your clothes in the dryer also works.
 The heat has to be very high to kill the ticks, though.